djdt/spcal/docs/source/glossary.rst

         The signal produced per mass of material.
         Measured by collecting one or more ionic standards of known concentrations.
         The ionic response can be calibrated from multiple standard levels using the :ref:`Ionic Response Calculator`.

+    isotope expression
+        A mathmatical operation on one or more isotopes.
+These are usually made using the :ref:`Signal Calculator`.
+        For most purposes, these are treated as a normal isotope.

     mass fraction
         The amount of measured material per total particle.